adamjberg/devtails.xyz/_drafts/randy/2022-07-24-how-10-second-video.md

 **SHORT AND SUITE**

-It used to be that 30 seconds was the smallest video molecule that could survive in the Universe; so dictated by TV advertising executives with air time slots to sell.
+It used to be that 30 seconds was the smallest video molecule that could survive in the Universe; so dictated by TV advertising executives with broadcast air time slots to sell.
 This runtime was reduced from the length of [60 second commercials](https://www.forbes.com/sites/toddwasserman/2020/08/10/the-30-second-tv-ad-is-history-now-what{:target="_blank"}) originally afforded on broadcast airwaves.
-Today, 15 second [commercial slots](https://www.voices.com/blog/effective_length_for_tv_commercials{:target="_blank"}) are common on television; 6 seconds an option by the air powered clock.
+Today, 15 and even 6 second [commercial slots](https://www.voices.com/blog/effective_length_for_tv_commercials{:target="_blank"}) are common on the television cycle powered clock.

 There is no arbitrary clip length limit on the internet.
-Streaming services like YouTube can sneak in 5-6 second ad snacks, so you are forced to watch while fumbling for the ad kill button.
-Video writers and producers of late need to pack whole shows; complete messages into shorter time frames.
-Edit suites abound to fill demand of the moment, however brief.
+Streaming services like YouTube can easily neak in short ad snacks; you are forced to watch while fumbling for the ad kill button.

+Video writers and producers of late need to pack whole shows; truncated messages into shorter time frames.
+Making things smaller is usually harder, but edit sweets will abound to fill demands of the moment - however brief.

-**TIME FILLS SPACE**
+**TIME FILLS SPACE KILLS TIME**

 In video production circles, all runtimes - seconds and minutes are not created equal.
-One can instantly upload a happenstance live clip of a [monkey smelling butt-finger](https://www.youtube.com/watch?v=t4A1tWzlJW8{:target="_blank"}), or lose a few years hiding in the jungle trying to film the sequel.
+One can get lucky capturing a happenstance clip of a [monkey smelling butt-finger](https://www.youtube.com/watch?v=t4A1tWzlJW8{:target="_blank"}), or lose a few years hiding in the jungle trying to film the sequel.
 Strike the jungle shoot before it starts to sound like a good idea.

 The first consideration in any project should be to **determine an achievable goal within the timeframe assigned.** Analog Sampling's video format outline dictates what goals are going to be practical within our modest project case: